Atu Bosenavulagi

-Atunaisa "Atu" Bosenavulagi (born 17 September 2000) is an Australian rules footballer who plays for the North Melbourne Football Club in the Australian Football League (AFL).
+Atunaisa Bosenavulagi (born 17 September 2000) is a former Australian rules footballer who played for the North Melbourne Football Club in the Australian Football League (AFL), having previously played for the Collingwood Football Club.

 Early football

 Bosenavulagi played junior football for the Boroondara Hawks in the Yarra Junior Football League, helping them win the premiership in 2017.
 Bosenavulagi also played under-18s football for the Oakleigh Chargers in the TAC Cup, before getting selected by Collingwood.
 In his junior years, Bosenavulagi represented Australia as a junior representative in rugby sevens, as well as playing Australian rules football.
 He played for the Oakleigh Chargers 9 games in 2017, while juggling both codes, seeing him often play football on Saturday and rugby on Sunday.
 In 2018, he played all 18 games for the Oakleigh Chargers, kicking 15 goals, and helping lead them to the Grand Final, which they lost to the Dandenong Stingrays by four points.

 AFL career

 Bosenavulagi was part of Collingwood's Next Generation Academy.
 The club drafted him to their Australian Football League (AFL) squad with the 77th draft pick in the 2018 AFL draft.
 He debuted for Collingwood in Round 6 of the 2020 AFL season, in the club's 32-point victory over Hawthorn, collecting 16 disposals, taking four marks, and laying one tackle.
 Due to the COVID-19 pandemic in Australia, his debut was in a game with no fans, meaning his mother, Meri, couldn't attend the game, making it only the third game of his that she missed.